charmed-kubernetes/kubernetes-docs/pages/k8s/openstack-integration.md

-If you are instead using Neutron-based LBaaS or have more restrictions on traffic between resources within or used by the model, you may need to either set the `manage-security-groups` config option on the OpenStack Integrator charm to `true`, or manage the security group rules manually.
+If you are instead using Neutron-based LBaaS or have more restrictions on traffic between resources within or used by the model, you may need to either set the `manage-security-groups` [config option][charm-config] on the OpenStack Integrator charm to `true`, or manage the security group rules manually.

 ### Upgrading the integrator charm